- Please state the number of pupils on your roll and your average class size

 - How do you consult with and involve learners in their education?

 Self-assessment is a regular part of learning for children at Abbey Lane Primary School.
 Children are also involved in setting their own targets.
 This is achieved with support where necessary.
+We aim to use a person centred approach.

 - Do you have an online prospectus?
 Are there open days for families and learners?